 Your rent pays for:

 • Repairs and improvements to your home and surrounding neighbourhood (customers in general needs housing only)*

 • Our office and staff costs to provide homes and services

 However, this cut does not apply to the service charges you pay.
-This therefore means that your total weekly/monthly amount you pay in rent and service charges may not go down.
+This means that the total weekly/monthly amount you pay in rent and service charges may not go down.
 For example: